There is no particular design for the Burial Cross - the form being whatever is vogue at the time of death

 The modern cross above (left) was cut from marble; a relatively easy process with today's modern machinery.
 Each arm has a Fleur de Lis and the inscription is IHS.
-Earlier grave markers, reflecting the limitation of machinery and perhaps scarcity of masons, were much simpler and showed just the deceased's initials (above right).
+Earlier grave markers, reflecting the limitation of machinery and perhaps scarcity of masons, were much simpler and showed just the deceased's initials (2nd image, above left).

-The cross is so ubiquitous in graveyards that it has become a symbol for death, as shown in the advertising campaign to reduce driving speed.
+The cross is so ubiquitous in graveyards that it has become a symbol for death, as shown by the small crosses in the advertising campaign to reduce driving speed.

 In fact, the Christian cross is really a symbol of life (but it's a neat speed-kills advertisement nonetheless).